 Check that your school’s phonics programme is fail-safe:

-How well does it fit The Prototype for Teaching the English Alphabetic Code?
+How well does it fit the Diane McGuinness Prototype for Teaching the English Alphabetic Code?

 https://www.thelearningzoo.co.uk/wp-content/uploads/2019/07/The-Golden-Ticket-The-Prototype-Diane-McGuinness.pdf